tranhuycong/trash-sweep/README.md

 [All Releases](https://github.com/tranhuycong/trash-sweep/releases/tag/v1.0.1)

+## Open a Mac app from an unknown developer

+1. On your Mac, choose Apple menu > System Settings, then click Privacy & Security in the sidebar.
+(You may need to scroll down.)

+2. Go to Security, then click Open.

+3. Click Open Anyway.

+This button is available for about an hour after you try to open the app.

+4. Enter your login password, then click OK.

+For more detailed instructions, visit the [Apple Support page](https://support.apple.com/en-vn/guide/mac-help/mh40616/mac).

 ## Features

 - **FIFO Trash Management**: Automatically deletes the oldest files first to maintain the trash size within the specified limit.